rizvn/FieldMapper/README.md

       public <TargetType> TargetType transform(Object src);
     }

-It takes the map takes the value returned from the db, and converts it into the type of the instance variable.
+It takes the keys the value, transforms and returns a new value to be set as instance variable value.

 Below is the code for `TimestampToJodaDateTime` type handle used in the User Class above. `java.sql.Timestamp` is returned from the db. we convert it to a DateTime object and return the new object.
 The returned value will be set on the object.